zahamza/simple_6502rs/README.md

 * Implement decimal mode

 ## Purpose (Ramblings)
 I wanted to build a NES emulator and I also wanted to learn Rust.
 I then decided to code a NES emulator, and the cpu code found here is the first actual coding of that effort.
 I wanted to also try to use a GUI for the fun of it so I decided on egui because it was easy to use and could compile as both a native and web app.
-This was made for fun to learn, so if you anyone actually reading this looks at the code, please remember that.
+This was made for fun and to learn, so if anyone actually reads the code please remember that 😅.

-This app may also be used to help me debug my CPU and more easily test things while developing the NES further.
+This app may also be used to help me debug my CPU and more easily test things while developing my NES emulator further.
 I will use this code to help finish my own NES emulation, if you're interested in making your own check out some of the resources I used or I thought could be helpful (I didn't make any of these).

 ## Resources